-Vows & Scripts for Weddings: Meaning, Structure, Cultural Context and a Complete Ceremony Script
+Vows and Scripts for Weddings: Meaning, Structure, Cultural Context and a Complete Ceremony Script

 Published: